The perfect London Christmas lights walking route (+ map 2024)

 Covent Garden is also known for street performers who entertain with music, magic and more.

-At Christmas, Covent Garden is decked out in glittering silver spheres and giant holly sprigs.
+At Christmas, Covent Garden is decked out in giant gold bells.
 An enormous Christmas tree is a centrepiece, and in the last several years there has been fake snow released every hour, on the hour.

 There’s also several wonderful bakeries around Covent Garden: